-The University will not become involved if a complaint covers other aspects of a student's experience or relates to the partner institution's services.
-For example, these might be concerns about pastoral provision, accommodation or finance.
+The University will not become involved if a complaint covers other aspects of a student's experience or relates to the Partner Institution's services.
+For example, these might be concerns about pastoral provision, accommodation, or finance.

-The partner institution will inform a student of the right to escalate a complaint to the University, where appropriate.
+The Partner Institution will inform a student of the right to escalate a complaint to the University, where appropriate.

-For students where the partner institution (delivery provider) is a member of the Office of the Independent Adjudicator (OIA) scheme:
+For students where the Partner Institution (delivery provider) is a member of the Office of the Independent Adjudicator (OIA) scheme:

-- Level 1 (early resolution at the local level) and Level 2 (formal stage) of the complaints procedure will be with the partner institution.
-If a student remains dissatisfied following Level 2, a Level 3 review will be carried out by the University. - In order to ensure timely consideration of complaints, partner institutions will notify the University of all complaints at Level 2 that meet the criteria for the University to be involved at Level 3.
+- Level 1 (early resolution at the local level) and Level 2 (formal stage) of the complaints procedure will be with the Partner Institution.
+If a student remains dissatisfied following Level 2, a Level 3 review will be carried out by the University. - In order to ensure timely consideration of complaints, Partner Institutions will notify the University of all complaints at Level 2 that meet the criteria for the University to be involved at Level 3.

-For students where the partner institution (delivery provider) is not a member of the OIA scheme:
+For students where the Partner Institution (delivery provider) is not a member of the OIA scheme:

-• A student who has exhausted the partner institution's procedure and remains dissatisfied can invoke the University's complaints procedure at Level 3.
-They can request a review by filling in the partner institution complaint review form within 21 days of receiving formal notification of the completion of the partner institution's procedures.
+A student who has exhausted the Partner Institution's procedure and remains dissatisfied can invoke the University's complaints procedure at Level 3.
+They can request a review by filling in the partner institution complaint review form within 21 days of receiving formal notification of the completion of the Partner Institution's procedures.

 All Level 3 reviews are conducted by the Director for the Student Experience.
-If, after considering a complaint at Level 3 against the criteria set, the Director for the Student Experience decides to undertake further investigation, s/he will consult senior officers at the partner institution as well as the University's Academic Development and Quality Enhancement office.
+If, after considering a complaint at Level 3 against the criteria set, the Director for the Student Experience decides to undertake further investigation, s/he will consult senior officers at the Partner Institution as well as the University's Academic Quality and Partnerships Office.

-Students then seeking an independent review through the OIA should note that any complaint at that stage would be in respect of the University's procedures and not those of the partner institution.
+Students then seeking an independent review through the OIA should note that any complaint at that stage would be in respect of the University's procedures and not those of the Partner Institution.